 - Finding the locations – once you have set up a mock-up of the video and you know what you are looking for, it is time to get out there and find filming locations that will let you tell the story in the right way.
 If you are shooting in public locations, make sure to ask the officials for permission to avoid any problems during filming.

 These are some of the necessary beginning steps before you start shooting the video.
 The bottom line is to understand the genre, the band’s ideas, and the story that you are going to tell.

 Picking the right gear

 When you have determined the shooting locations, it is important to pick the right gear for different settings.
 For example, if you want to focus more on a lovely shooting location that is well-lit, use a wider lens, but remember to have a fast one if you are shooting in low-light conditions.
 Pay special attention to lighting if you are filming during either day or night.
 Bring your lights with you, as it is going to allow you to make the most out of every location and add a special touch to your story.

 Remember to shoot in a flat mode, as you are going to have much more flexibility in post-production.

-When it comes to color gradation, it is quite hard to make all of the scenes evenly colored, so watching online tutorials or outsourcing to video editing is a great way of completing this part a lot quicker.
+When it comes to color gradation, it is quite hard to make all of the scenes evenly colored, so watching online tutorials or outsource video editing is a great way of completing this part a lot quicker.

 These are the most important tips when it comes to shooting a music video.
 Many people think that expensive gear gets the job done, but, it is actually the videographer who influences the video quality the most.
 Get creative, think of an extraordinary story and give your best to tell it well.